jackmoore/colorbox/README.md

 ### Version 1.3.30 - 2013/1/25

-* Delayed border-width calculations until after opening, to avoid a bug in FF when using ColorBox in a hidden iframe.
+* Delayed border-width calculations until after opening, to avoid a bug in FF when using Colorbox in a hidden iframe.

 ### Version 1.3.29 - 2013/1/24